anole-lang/grammar/README.md

-# anole-grammar
-only contains the grammar of anole-language
+# The Grammar of the Anole Programming Language